BenVanCitters/RaspberryPiGPIO/README.md

 # RaspberryPiGPIO
-GRab bag of scripts for raspberry pi
+Grab bag of scripts for raspberry pi